-Ask an Expert: All About Flat Head Syndrome with Darcy Fass, PT, DPT
+Ask an Expert: All About Flat Head Syndrome with Dr. Darcy Fass, PT, DPT

 May 20, 2024

-Darcy Fass, PT, DPT is a pediatric physical therapist and the founder and owner of Tips and Pediatricks, LLC.
+Dr. Darcy Fass, PT, DPT is a pediatric physical therapist, doctor of physical therapy, and the founder and owner of Tips and Pediatricks, LLC.
 She has over 121k followers on her Instagram @tips_and_pediatricks, where she shares PT tips and information.

 As parents and caregivers, we all know that babies need plenty of tummy time from birth to build up the head, neck, and trunk strength to be able to sit up, crawl, walk, etc. But, there’s another reason that tummy time plays such an important role in your baby’s development.
 Your baby’s skull is very soft at birth because the individual pieces of their skull aren’t fully fused until about 18 months of age.
 This allows them to squeeze through the birth canal, and also allows their brain to grow larger and larger at a fast rate in their first year of life.
 Since your baby should always be put to sleep on their back, and they do a lot of sleeping in those early months, it’s important that they spend plenty of awake time in different positions to avoid getting flat spots on their head.
 To learn all about flat head syndrome, we asked Darcy Fass, PT, DPT to share her expertise below.